IrisThuo/IrisThuo/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Ruby, ruby on rails,Python
+- 🌱 I’m currently learning Ruby, ruby on rails
-- 🤔 I’m always open to collaborate.
-And recieving help on ux design.
 - 🧿 Im really into AI and virtual reality video games.
-- 📫 How to reach me: email: thuoiris1@gmail.com
 - ⚡ 6 foot even........5'4 on a bad day
 - 😄 Pronouns: she/they

+- 📫 How to reach me: email: thuoiris1@gmail.com